-We invite you to access our Facebook and Tumblr pages to learn more about the current work of History Majors at Willamette, the success of recent History alums, internships, and a wide range of news and information about the our thriving department.
+We invite you to access our Facebook page to learn more about the current work of History Majors at Willamette, the success of recent History alums, internships, and a wide range of news and information about the our thriving department.

 I would be happy to answer any questions you may have about our program.
 Please feel free to email me, email@example.com.
 When you visit, come sit in on one of our classes and introduce yourself to my colleagues and me in Eaton Hall.Best regards,